Last-Minute Gifts for Cinephiles

 • "Suite for Barbara Loden" by Nathalie Leger - $14.10.
 "Wanda" is one of my favorite movies of all-time.
 I think Loden is a fucking genius who deserves widespread recognition and it is my personal goal to expose as many people as possible to her work.
 Leger's book does a really nice job of dissecting the film in a conversational way that is intelligent, but not as rigorous as academic writing.
 Fans of the movie will definitely enjoy the book.

 • "House of Psychotic Women: An Autobiographical Topography of Female Neurosis in Horror and Exploitation Films" by Kier-La Janisse - $19.48.
 This book is an invaluable companion for anyone who likes horror films.
 It's equal parts memoir, film analysis, and encyclopedia.
-There are plenty of films that I never would have given a chance if it weren't for Janisse.
+There are plenty of films that I never would have watched if it weren't for Janisse.
 Check out my interview with her last year (about a different book) if you want more information.

 • "Naked Cinema: Working with Actors" by Sally Potter - $23.54.
 I found a cheap used copy at The Strand a few years ago and had no idea what to expect.
 The book is split into 4 parts: Preparation, The Shoot, Post-Production, and Interviews.
 Even for non-filmmakers, the insight into Potter's creative process is fascinating and as readable as a good thriller.
 If you're not as interested in the filmmaking particulars, the interview with Dame Judi Dench is well worth the price alone.